 - Correct: Some of us found it difficult to get along with him.

-- Incorrect: We were told that some of they were poisonous.
+- Incorrect: We were told that some of they were rotten.

-- Correct: We were told that some of them were poisonous.
+- Correct: We were told that some of them were rotten.

 - Incorrect: I don't know any of they.